-When Billy Graham chaplains Kevin Williams and Ken Dunlap walked through the streets of Minneapolis, Minnesota, during protests, they sensed people’s inquiring looks: What are you doing here?
+When Billy Graham chaplains Kevin Williams and Ken Dunlap walked through the streets of Minneapolis, Minnesota, during protests in 2020, they sensed people’s inquiring looks: What are you doing here?

 Around them were thousands responding to George Floyd’s death—the largest crowd the Billy Graham Rapid Response Team (RRT) has witnessed during a deployment.

 No stranger to crises, Williams—who previously served as a correction officer and in special ops for a police task force—and Dunlap—a U.S. Marine and former pastor—have witnessed much civil unrest.
 The following reveals how God has been working in their hearts, along with suggestions for responding to racial injustice.

 Q: Why does the Rapid Response Team minister during civil unrest?

 A: (Dunlap) When we see the crowds, we see the anger, the protests, it’s easy for the bias in our clocks to say these people need to go home and stop all this madness.
 God’s goal is always the redemption of man, even in a bad moment.

 Q: What reaches people in the streets?

 A: (Dunlap) It’s the ability to listen.
 Let them voice their rage, their frustration, their anger at the injustice they recognize.
 Wait for the Holy Spirit to bring an opportunity where you can engage the conversation on another level spiritually.

 Q: How has the killing of George Floyd affected you personally?

 A: (Williams) With having background of being from a city environment where hostilities were high with the police, been a victim of police brutality, been unjustly incarcerated, then becoming a law enforcement officer, then God moving on my heart to get trained [to know] more about Him.
 How do you deal with all that converging on you at different touch points?
 Simple.
 You stay at the cross.